-- A concussion is a jarring injury to the brain.
-Most of the time it doesn’t involve a loss of consciousness.
-A person who has a concussion may feel dazed and may lose vision or balance for a while after the injury.
+- This is a jarring injury to the brain.
+Most of the time people remain conscious.
+They may feel dazed and may lose vision or balance for a brief time.

-- A brain contusion is a bruise of the brain.
-This means there is some bleeding in the brain, causing swelling.
+- Brain contusion.
+This is a bruise of the brain.
+Minor bleeding in your brain causes swelling.

-Get help if you notice the following symptoms:
+Get help right away if you notice the following symptoms:

-- Any symptom that is getting worse, such as headaches, nausea or sleepiness
+- Any symptom that is getting worse, such as headaches, nausea, or fatigue

-- Changes in behavior, such as irritability or confusion
+- Drastic changes in behavior, such as anger or confusion

-- Dilated pupils (pupils that are bigger than normal) or pupils of different sizes
+- Pupils that are bigger than normal (dilated) different sizes

 - Drainage of bloody or clear fluids from ears or nose